We've covered everything you need to know for this Social Influence topic to smash your exams.

 - What is meant by compliance, internalisation and identification?
 (3 marks)

 - Give an example of compliance, internalisation and identification (6 marks total, 2 marks each)

 Explanations for conformity

-There are two explanations for conformity we will focus on for social psychology.
-These are Informational social influence and Normative social influence.
+There are two explanations for conformity we will focus on for A-level psychology and social influence.

 Possible questions on explanations for conformity include:

 - Explain what normative social influence is (4 marks)